pixelpainter/comfyui-mute-bypass-by-ID/README.md

 image 1 - promoted widgets / image 2 - linked widgets. either method will work the same way.

-Widget 1 - Control mute/bypass mode with first switch
-Widget 2 - Control active or mute/bypass with 2nd switch (turn mute/bypass on or off)
-Widget 3 - Add Node ID to 3rd switch to control your desired node.
+Widget 1 - Choose either mute or bypass mode with first switch Widget 2 - Control active or mute/bypass with 2nd switch (turn mute/bypass on or off) Widget 3 - Add Node ID to 3rd switch to control your desired node.
 This node can also be buried under several nested subgraphs and should still work.
 (The only issue is if Comfyui changes the node ID or duplicates a node ID, but this is rare.
 To fix this issue, duplicate your node to give it a new ID and use the duplicated node instead.)